Board of Directors

 Dale Rudin, Ph.D., received her doctorate from the University of Texas in 1992.
 Prior to returning to school in psychology, she obtained a Master’s Degree from Boston College in the area of Deaf-Blind/Multi handicapped education.
 She was a principal at the Texas School for the Blind and Visually Impaired.
 She is a Licensed Psychologist as well as a Licensed Specialist in School Psychology.
 She has conducted numerous workshops for parents of children with special needs, teachers and other professionals.
 In addition to providing assessment services, her private practice focuses on working with individuals, couples and families.
 She has a psychodynamic approach and works from a Kohutian, Interpersonal, and Emotionally-Focused Therapy approach.
 She is a member of the Therapeutic Assessment Institute Faculty and Center for Therapeutic Assessment in Austin, Texas.
 She is certified in adult, child, and adolescent Therapeutic Assessment.

 J.D.
-Smith, Ph.D. is assistant professor in the Departments of Psychiatry and Behavioral Sciences, Preventive Medicine, and Pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
+Smith, Ph.D. is Associate Professor in the Departments of Psychiatry and Behavioral Sciences, Preventive Medicine, and Pediatrics at Northwestern University Feinberg School of Medicine in Chicago where he is Associate Director of the National Institute on Drug Abuse-funded Center for Prevention Implementation Methodology.
 Dr. Smith conducts research on the translation of evidence-based interventions to real-world service delivery systems.
 His work is currently focused on preventive interventions for children and families, implemented in pediatric primary care and through home visitation, and the development of innovate methods for dissemination and implementation research.
-His research is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, and the Robert Wood Johnson Foundation.
-He is a fellow of the Society for Personality Assessment and a member of the Board of Trustees, Co-Editor of the Clinical Case Applications Section of the Journal of Personality Assessment, and former Associate Editor.
+His research is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the US Department of Agriculture, Agency for Healthcare Research and Quality, and national and local foundations.
+He is a fellow of the Society for Personality Assessment and former Associate Editor and Co-Editor of the Clinical Case Applications Section of the Journal of Personality Assessment.
 He is a Faculty member of the Therapeutic Assessment Institute and has served as Founding Editor of the Institute’s newsletter, the TA Connection, since 2012.
-He is also an affiliate scientist of the Institute for Research and Education Advancing Children’s Health at Arizona State University.
-Dr. Smith has published more than 50 articles and book chapters on Therapeutic Assessment, assessment-driven interventions, prevention science, implementation science, and developmental psychopathology, and he has received a number of awards and recognitions for his research.
+Dr. Smith has published more than 70 articles and book chapters on Therapeutic Assessment, assessment-driven interventions, prevention science, implementation science, and developmental psychopathology, and he has received a number of awards and recognitions for his research including the Samuel J. & Anne G. Beck Award for outstanding early career research in personality assessment, the Walter G. Klopfer Award, the Mary S. Cerney Award, and the Martin Mayman Awardfrom the Society for Personality Assessment.
+He is currently Associate Editor at the journal Prevention Science and Associate Editor for Implementation Research for the journal Families, Systems, & Health.

-Deborah Tharinger, Ph.D., is a licensed psychologist and a licensed school psychologist.
-She is a Professor Emeritus in the Department of Educational Psychology at the University of Texas at Austin, where she was an active faculty member for 35 years.
-Dr. Tharinger also practiced psychology in Austin for over 25 years.
-She is a faculty member of the Therapeutic Assessment Institute and a member of its Board of Directors.
+Deborah Tharinger, Ph.D., received her PhD from the University of California at Berkeley.
+She is a Professor Emeritus in the Department of Educational Psychology at the University of Texas at Austin (UT), where she was an active faculty member for 35 years.
+Dr. Tharinger is a Fellow in the Society for Personality Assessment and the American Psychological Association.
+She is a licensed psychologist and a licensed school psychologist.
+Dr. Tharinger was a practicing psychologist in Austin for over 25 years during her time at UT.
+She is a founding member of the Therapeutic Assessment Institute and a member of its Board of Directors.
+She is an Associate Editor of the Institute’s newsletter, the TA Connection.
 Dr. Tharinger has published over 50 articles and chapters, with the most recent ones focused on Therapeutic Assessment with children and adolescents.
 Her co-authors have included Dr. Stephen Finn and many of her graduate students.
-Dr. Tharinger currently livesin Santa Fe, New Mexico and works as a School Psychologist/Psychologist at a Native American Pueblo school, where she integrates methods of Therapeutic Assessment into her evaluations.
+Dr. Tharinger has recently returned to live in Austin after practicing as a School Psychologist in Northern New Mexico.
+She will soon start offering Therapeutic Assessment at the private practice affiliated with the Center for Therapeutic Assessment.
 She is certified in Therapeutic Assessment with adolescents.